alex-ilin/OPCL/Readme.txt

 hello.exe
 hellog.exe

-e) run compiler and linker with /? switch to read breaf help information.
+e) run compiler and linker with /? switch to read brief help information.

 Known bugs and limitations